More and more students in China are learning Greek as around 10 universities offer Greek programs for undergraduate studies.

-Established 8 years ago, the Greek department in GUDFS is the only one in South China that offers Greek studies programs.
-It currently has 44 students and 6 academic staff members, including 2 Greek teachers – Anastasia Gkortsila and Lampros Papagiannis from Thessaloniki, the second largest city in Greece.
+Established 9 years ago, the Greek department in GUDFS is the only one in South China that offers Greek studies programs.
+As of 2023 it had 44 students and 6 academic staff members, including 2 Greek teachers – Anastasia Gkortsila and Lampros Papagiannis from Thessaloniki, the second largest city in Greece.

 Anastasia, known for her iconic big red glasses, has been working at GDUFS since 2019.
 She loves exploring Guangzhou and has become a “China expert”.
 “Guangzhou is an international and diverse city where you can find good products and services from all over the world,” she said.

 Her favorite place in Guangzhou is Taojin Road, one of the city’s most vibrant neighborhoods, with all kinds of restaurants and shops blending traditional Cantonese and Western styles.
 “You can even find a Korean hair salon there, which is something we don’t have in Greece,” Anastasia added.

 Anastasia said that Greek people are very curious about China.
 Since she started working in Guangzhou, she has become a channel for her Greek friends to learn about China.
 She always recommends Guangzhou to them, saying “Come to Guangzhou!
 It is not only an innovative city but also highly liveable.”

 In class, Anastasia patiently explains Greek grammar and addresses any queries from the students.
 She thinks that Chinese students are focused and hardworking, while Greek students are more self-centred and relaxed.
 She points out that Chinese students strive to deepen their understanding of the language’s complex structure, making grammar mastery a top priority.